-The supermaxi Comanche broke the transatlantic record for monohulls (west to east) this summer, taking more than a day off the record.
+The supermaxi Comanche broke the transatlantic record for monohulls (west to east) in July 2016, taking more than a day off the record.
 Here's how

 No sailing record has a more storied history, or is harder to beat, than the transatlantic record.
 At a time when sailing records are being divided into smaller currencies and made with greater frequency, this is the big one.
 Ever since 1905, when Scots skipper Charlie Barr reduced it to 12 days in Wilson Marshall’s 56m/185ft three-masted schooner Atlantic, it has been a grand and famous prize.